 - 5.1.1 Many of the aforementioned changes will have a considerable impact on the role of governments in geospatial data provision and management.
-However, despite the increasing number of organisations and entities collecting geospatial information, NMCAs and indeed government and business users of geospatial information, are most unlikely to be able to wholly rely on data from the private sector or VGI. - 5.1.2 Private sector providers, meanwhile, will need to justify all collection and maintenance based on a return on investment for remote geographies the main customer will be government agencies, so in this case the private sector will only collect data on behalf of the government rendering the distinction between private sector and government irrelevant to collecting information of a certain kind or in certain places.
-VGI tends to be limited in its coverage and without a scheduled maintenance regime, particularly one which is widely recognised by major users of geospatial information. - 5.1.3 As such, governments will remain in a unique position to consider the requirements for geospatial information for society as a whole and will continue to play a key role in providing a reliable, trusted and maintained geospatial information base.
+However, despite the increasing number of organisations and entities collecting geospatial information, NMCAs and indeed government and business users of geospatial information, are unlikely to be able to or wish to wholly rely on data from the private sector or from other sources. - 5.1.2 Private-sector providers will continue to need to justify all collection and maintenance based on a return on investment.
+For remote geographies, the main customer will be government agencies, so in this case the private sector will only collect data on behalf of the government rendering the distinction between private sector and government somewhat irrelevant to collecting information of a certain kind or in certain places.
+VGI, as mentioned previously, tends to be limited in its coverage and without a scheduled maintenance regime, particularly one that is widely recognised by major users of geospatial information.
+Reliability of supply updates and availability also mean that this type of data is not likely to be suitable for those major users that rely on a steady supply of updated information and on the quality assurances that are often implicitly or explicitly provided by governments. - 5.1.3 As such, governments will remain in a unique position to consider the requirements for geospatial information for society as a whole and will continue to play a key role in providing a reliable, trusted and maintained geospatial information base.
+The exact role a government chooses to take in geospatial information management, the predominant challenges faced and the changes made will inevitably vary from country to country. - 5.1.4 In some countries, a major trend will be to replace obsolete data collected many decades ago as the economic benefits of up-to-date data can now be quantified; in other countries a major trend will be adapting business models and access regimes to meet the changing expectations of an ever-more demanding customer base, used to easy access to online mapping in a user-friendly environment.
+Some countries will look increasingly to limit their activities to what may be seen as their core task whilst in others the focus may be on increased engagement and partnership with the private sector.
 Nevertheless, as in the previous ten years, government providers of geospatial data are likely to witness significant change in the coming years.